…is in the Shul

 - Women join together in their own, shul-sponsored women’s tefillah.

-- Women carry the Torah in the ezrat nashim each Shabbat, embodying our ideal that every person should have full access to Torah.
+- Women recite the prayer for the US government and tzahal each Shabbat as well as carry the Torah through the ezrat nashim, embodying our ideal that every person should have full access to Torah.

 - We have a female congregational intern who teaches and assists congregants.